arancaytar/aran-web/source/utilities/password.html.md

 Likewise, a password should be secure even if the attacker knows your method of choosing a password.
-Naive passwords that depend on personal data (names, dates) trivially fail this challenge, but even an ostensibly *good* password (like `correct horse battery staple`) are weak if the words are picked by a human, because humans are bad at generating randomness.
+Naive passwords that depend on personal data (names, dates) trivially fail this challenge, but even an ostensibly *good* password (like `correct horse battery staple`) can be weak if the words are picked by a human, because humans are bad at generating randomness.

 The minimum entropy of your password can be approximated as a sum of several binary logarithms: